BuffaloBorn/newClientDevNotes/linuxcmd.md

   *	ls -a	- trying to locate the .bash_history file
   *	cat .bash_history - it may hold 500 to 1000 commands base on settings
   *	![line number] - re-run the command on the that line ex: 117
+  * !! - will run the previous command that was just issued
+  * [up] and [down] keys on the keyboard that allow you to go back to previous commands; this good for two or three commands
   * [ctrl] + r - reverse &#95;i&#95; search - starting typing and it will search the command that starts with those characters
       1.	tree -L 1 /proc - that was enter but wasn't in history
   *	history --help- found more in